justinalm/justinalm.github.io/about.markdown

         <div class="fn center w-100 w-60-ns ph4 lh-copy">
             <h3 class="mv0"><strong>Interaction Designer – <a href="https://www.mozilla.org/en-US/">Mozilla</a></strong></h3>
             <p class="mt0 silver"><strong><em>Mar. — Sept.
 2011</em></strong></p>
             <p>I was one of a team of Emily Carr faculty and students who investigated technology options for creating an ebook, <a href="http://learningfreedomandtheweb.org/">Learning, Freedom and the Web</a>.
 We built an ebook for tablets, and desktop computers, and that is distributed for free.
 We designed it to take advantage of the navigation and multimedia opportunities a tablet could provide.
-Working with Vancouver-based development company Steamclock Software, our team recommended building the book in HTML5, Javascript and CSS.</p>
+Working with Vancouver-based development company Steamclock Software, our team built the book in HTML5, Javascript and CSS.</p>
         </div>
     </div>
     <div class="cf">